photoprism/photoprism-docs/docs/user-guide/faq.md

     Because of security considerations, some backup tools and file sync apps like [FolderSync removed support for non-SSL HTTP communication](https://www.tacit.dk/foldersync/faq/#i-can-not-connect-to-a-non-https-webdav-server-why).

-    If you install PhotoPrism on a public server outside your home network, please always run it behind a secure HTTPS reverse proxy.
+    If you install PhotoPrism on a public server outside your home network, **always run it behind a secure HTTPS reverse proxy**.
 Your files and passwords will otherwise be transmitted in clear text and can be intercepted by anyone, including your provider, hackers, and governments.
 Backup tools and file sync apps may refuse to connect as well.